 Choose Add Package to choose an addon package.
 When you are ready to purchase, click Buy Now to pay by credit card and activate your new packages immediately.

-If you have any questions or rather add more tokens or seats manually, email us at email@example.com.
+If you have any questions or would rather add more tokens or seats manually, email us at email@example.com.

 When you are ready to renew your subscription, go to the Shop section and choose Create Renewal: